IRTF-HRPC/drafts/draft-feminism.md

 # Expression as a framework of understanding

-With the popularization of the internet, the freedom of expression of both women and other gender identities traditionally marginalized from public life and social acceptance (whom we will refer to as queer) has been greatly enhanced.
+With the popularization of the internet, the freedom of expression of both women and other gender identities traditionally marginalized from public life and social acceptance (whom we refer to as queer) has been greatly enhanced.
 In contexts where women do not have their rights fully guaranteed, or where sexual and gender diversity are socially condemned, the Web has served to meet, organize and resist.

 By adding content in formats like text, audio and video, these groups have been able to connect with each other, as well as open spaces for discussion and visibility of topics that previously seemed vetoed.
 The web has become a space for activism, reclamation and protest against injustice and gender inequality.
 It has allowed the construction of international networks of solidarity, support and